ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d4 - b - JS - Functions Intro.md

 - Parameters = placeholder
 - Argument = the values (passed to function in the moment of its invocation)
 - (Mnemonic: arguments come from outside).
-- The number of parameters & arguments could be different (eg. expecting 3, passing only 2 arguments)
+- The number of parameters & arguments could be different (e.g. expecting 3, passing only 2 arguments)

 - (skip) Default parameters